MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/evt-txqueue-set-notification-enabled.md

 If *NotificationEnabled* is `TRUE`, the client should enable its transmit queue's notification.
 If *NotificationEnabled* is `FALSE`, the client should disable its transmit queue's notification.

 For a PCI NIC this typically means to enable the transmit queue's hardware interrupt.
 When the hardware interrupt fires, it should call [**NetTxQueueNotifyMoreCompletedPacketsAvailable**](nettxqueuenotifymorecompletedpacketsavailable.md) from its DPC.

+The queue should only be notified at most *once* per request to enable its notification.
+After the queue is notified, the notification should be disabled.
+If the notification is disabled via *NotificationEnabled* set to `FALSE`, the queue must not be notified until the notification is re-enabled.

 For example:
 ```cpp